 Considering the failure of most attempts at top-down action on climate change, it is increasingly apparent that solutions to the climate crisis must have grassroots, bottom-up origins.
 Bottom-up environmentalism means lifestyle change and coordination of local groups and organisations.
 It means fundraising events, outreach activities and general word-spreading.
 The hope is that eventually top-down action will become a necessary response to mass public demand, but for now my personal belief is that the best bet on tackling climate change is to do everything within your own power to reduce your emissions and encourage others to join you in doing so.

 There is a way out of climate oppression by the so-called elite class.
-You may have heard some refer to it using the word revolution.
+You may have heard some refer to it using the words revolution or rebellion.
+The first step?
+Unplug yourself from the matrix.

 * : As well as those mentioned and discussed here, there are some other awakenings to which Plato’s famous story could be applied.
 Firstly, in modern day North Korea, learning of the ‘outside world’ and speaking of this to fellow citizens is considered utmost treason.
 An application which is relevant to the RS course I am tutoring is, for Christians, the transfiguration of Jesus, following which his disciples were labelled as mad for their ‘seeing the light’ and their dedication of their lives to Jesus.
 Further, Simon Amstell’s mockumentary ‘Carnage‘ hints at non-veganism (also known as carnism) as a Platonic cave imprisonment.